Sketches of an Accident/Sketches of an Accident Victim

 Domestic Rights Sales: German Audiobook (DAV)

-Max Frisch‘s Homo faber is one of the most important and most-read books of the 20th century: Engineer Walter Faber believes in a rational worldview that is irrevocably destroyed by a...
+Max Frisch‘s Homo faber is one of the most important and most-read books of the 20th century.
+It tells the story of a middle-class UNESCO engineer called Walter Faber, who believes in a...

-USA & Canada (Houghton Mifflin Harcourt), UK & Commonwealth (Penguin), English audio book (Seagull), Arabic world rights (Kanaan), France (Gallimard), Italy (Feltrinelli), Denmark (Gyldendal), Korea (Eulyoo), Czech Republic (Archa), Romania (Curtea Veche), Serbia (Sumatra), Turkey (Can), Greece (Patakis), Ukraine (Fabula), Georgia (Sulakauri), Armenia (Antares), Israel (Hakibbutz Hameuchad)
+USA & Canada (Houghton Mifflin Harcourt), UK & Commonwealth (Penguin), English audio book (Seagull), Arabic world rights (Kanaan), France (Gallimard), Italy (Feltrinelli), Denmark (Gyldendal), Korea (Eulyoo), Japan (Hakusuisha), Czech Republic (Archa), Romania (Curtea Veche), Croatia (V.B.Z.), Serbia (Sumatra), Turkey (Can), Greece (Patakis), Ukraine (Fabula), Georgia (Sulakauri), Armenia (Antares), Israel (Hakibbutz Hameuchad)

-Max Frisch's sketchbook is a survey.
-His reports from Europe between the years of 1946 and 1949, the accounts of his encounters in the post-war years are of both historic and current...
+Max Frisch's sketchbook is a survey with accounts of his encounters in the post-war years that are of both historic and current importance.
+Beyond that, the diary takes up a pivotal...

 English world rights (Seagull), France (Gallimard), Italy (Felltrinelli), Poland (W.A.B.), Czech Republic (ERM Nakladatelstvi), Slovakia (Premedia), Bulgaria (Bakalov), Romania (Univers), Serbo-croatian world rights (BIGZ), Serbia (AED-Studio), Turkey (Yapi Kredi), Greece (Kohlias), Azerbaijan (Alatoran)